 I hate my son has to go through all this.
 Has to go through all this pain.
 But he takes it in such stride and with a poise that no 8-month-old should have.
 I guess he just has enough overall stubbornness in him from both sides that his only option is to push through.
-That’s the one and the only choice he’s given.
+That’s the one and only choice he’s given.

 As amazing as Greenville and the Shriners’ staff have been.
 I’m ready to be home.
-I’m ready to be away from monitors, and wires, and tubes.
+I’m ready to be away from monitors, wires, and tubes.

 I don’t care how many surgeries and procedures HG has; I’m never going to get over my dislike of all this hospital stuff.